quanru/obsidian-lifeos/README.md

 ## Installation

-#### Recommended
+#### BRAT
-Periodic PARA is available in the Obsidian community plugin browser.
+Periodic PARA has not been available in the Obsidian community plugin browser, but I already submitted it for review.
+You can install it by [BRAT](https://github.com/TfTHacker/obsidian42-brat).

 #### Manual
 Go to the [releases](https://github.com/quanru/obsidian-periodic-para/releases) and download the latest `main.js` and `manifest.json` files.
 Create a folder called `periodic-para` inside `.obsidian/plugins` and place both files in it.